 The nave and chancel were covered with a homogeneous gable roof, and the church’s façades were covered with formwork made of vertically arranged boards.
 The foundation was protected by a drip, and the wall was crowned with a under-eaves cornice.
 The roof truss in the church was created in the king post truss system, common in the 15th century with empty and full truss alternately, also longitudinal stiffening of the truss was used.
 However, it did not play a decisive role in the construction of the church, but the so-called the “zaskrznieniowy” (chest) system.
 In the medieval Małopolska church, the spacing of individual logs of truss was adapted to the width of the chancel, and bottom beams of the truss were supported in the chancel on the last frame of wall.
 In this situation, the lateral, wider parts of the nave did not support the truss, so two structural operations were carried out: extending the upper parts of the chancel walls to the nave, up to the west wall of the church and the lowering height of the side walls of the nave.
 In this way, on the beams of the presbytery walls extended on the nave, the truss was supported above the nave, and over its side walls was a suitable slope, enabling covering of the wider parts with extended gable roof or separate mono-pitched roof.
 Inside the church, the lateral, wider than the presbytery, parts of the nave gave the impression as if they were covered with a lowered ceiling (looking like a suspended chest).

-The church of St. George is one of the oldest wooden temples in Poland.
+Church of St. Giles is one of the oldest timber buildings in Poland, unfortunately overwhelmed by the neighboring modern block.
+Because of it, the porch and the western wall have not survived.
+The boarding was replaced at the beginning of the 20th century, the foundation is also modern, and the turret on the roof ridge is early modern.
+Inside, the corbels of the rood beam have been removed.
 The monument is generally accessible from the outside, while inside after consultation with the parish priest.
 Inside is a late gothic timber crucifix from the second half of the 15th century and two wings of a late gothic triptych, made in 1481.
 In the northern part of the nave there is the late gothic triptych of Marczina Czarne from the first half of the 16th century.

 Brykowski R., Drewniana architektura kościelna w Małopolsce XV wieku, Warszawa 1981.